Wai Lin

 Wai Lin (林慧 (Lín Huì)) is a fictional character in the 1997 James Bond film Tomorrow Never Dies, portrayed by Michelle Yeoh.
-The character, the first ethnic Chinese Bond girl, has received critical acclaim, being widely regarded as one of the best Bond girls in the series.

 Kin-Yan Szeto, author of The Martial Arts Cinema of the Chinese Diaspora: Ang Lee, John Woo, and Jackie Chan in Hollywood, wrote that the actress's "persona" was the "tough martial arts/action heroine [Yeoh] had established in Hong Kong cinema."

 Appearances

 Film

-Wai Lin is a spy for the Ministry of State Security of the People's Republic of China in the rank of colonel and skilled in martial arts.
-She first encounters Bond when she is sent (under disguise as a Xinhua News Agency reporter) to investigate the disappearance of stealth material from a People's Liberation Army base which is connected to media mogul Elliot Carver, who plans to start a war between China and the United Kingdom.
+Wai Lin (Michelle Yeoh) is a spy for the Ministry of State Security of the People's Republic of China with the rank of colonel and skilled in martial arts.
+She first encounters James Bond (Pierce Brosnan) when she is sent (under disguise as a Xinhua News Agency reporter) to investigate the disappearance of stealth material from a People's Liberation Army base which is connected to media mogul Elliot Carver (Jonathan Pryce), who plans to start a war between China and the United Kingdom.
 She later learns that Bond was sent by MI-6 to work on the same case.
 The two initially believe they have been ordered to kill each other, but eventually develop a wary mutual trust when they are both captured by Carver.
 Bond grows to respect her when she playfully, but firmly, rejects his attempts at seduction.
 Bond and Lin sneak about Carver's private ship and they work together to destroy the ship and disable a missile that was targeted at China.
 She and Bond then give in to the mutual attraction they had both been fighting during the mission.